johnypark/CCT-keras/README.md

 # Results

+Results and weights are adpoted directly from the official PyTorch implementation (https://github.com/SHI-Labs/Compact-Transformers).
 Type can be read in the format `L/PxC` where `L` is the number of transformer layers, `P` is the patch/convolution size, and `C` (CCT only) is the number of convolutional layers.